 [aesop_image imgwidth=”70%” img=”http://parkinsurance.co.uk/wp-content/uploads/2017/11/police-car-modified-car-insurance.jpg” alt=”modified car insurance” align=”center” lightbox=”off” captionposition=”left” revealfx=”fromleft” overlay_revealfx=”off”]

-Devon and Cornwall Police may have raised a smile by suggesting that Back to the Future-esque flux capacitors are not currently illegal.
+Devon and Cornwall Police may have raised a smile by suggesting that Back to the Future-esque flux capacitors.
 But seriously, you do need to make sure that any modifications you make don’t leave you on the wrong side of the law.

 Do it today